Table of Contents

 MauiWine Tasting Room

-The winery is on the ‘Ulupalakua Ranch in upcountry Kula at mile marker 15.
-At an elevation of 1800 feet, this microclimate is ideal for growing grapes.
+The winery is on the ʻUlupalakua Ranch in upcountry Kula at mile marker 15.
+At an elevation of 1,800 feet, this microclimate is ideal for growing grapes.
 This was the last stop on our full-day tour.
-The winery has humble beginnings in 1974 when Emil Tedeschi partnered with C. Pardee Erdman, owner of ‘Ulupalakua Ranch.
-The original name Tedeschi became MauiWine in the 1980s.
-Today they grow a variety of grapes, including Syrah, Malbec, Grenache, Viognier, Chenin Blanc, Rose and Gewurztraminer.
+The winery began humbly in 1974, when Emil Tedeschi partnered with C. Pardee Erdman, the owner of ʻUlupalakua Ranch.
+The original Tedeschi name was changed to MauiWine in the 1980s.
+Today, they grow a variety of grapes, including Syrah, Malbec, Grenache, Viognier, Chenin Blanc, Rosé, and Gewürztraminer.

 On this full-day tour, you cannot possibly see or do everything along the road.
 I suggest a return trip to do more in-depth hiking to get an immersive experience.
 It is an adventure worth taking, so consider an overnight in Hāna.

-Aloha is used for a greeting in Hawaii, but it doesn’t just mean “hello” and “goodbye.”
-Aloha is an attitude and feeling of love and compassion and respect.
-Many call the Road to Hāna the ‘Highway to Heaven.’
-Ultimately it’s the journey, not the destination, that makes driving the Road to Hāna so enjoyable.
+Aloha is used as a greeting in Hawaiʻi, but it doesn’t just mean “hello” or “goodbye.”
+Aloha embodies an attitude of love, compassion, and respect.
+Many call the Road to Hāna the “Highway to Heaven,” and truly, it’s the journey—not the destination—that makes driving the Road to Hāna so unforgettable.

 Have you driven the Road to Hāna?
 If not, what do you think you would like best?
 Share your thoughts with us.
 We’d love to know your plans!
 If you already did the drive, what did you enjoy most?